-Day Statement Response 20 Clean up or report all spills, leaks, and wet areas immediately.
-If immediate cleanup is not possible, clearly mark or barricade the hazard and report it to maintenance, your supervisor, or another responsible person.
-21 Wear proper and sensible work clothes.
+March June September December Day Statement Response 21 Wear proper and sensible work clothes.
 Whether you work in an office or warehouse, wear clothes that fit properly.
 Anything that can catch in machinery or trip you up is hazardous.
 In the plant, wear sturdy and appropriate footwear.
 Shoes should fully enclose the foot.
 Avoid loose clothing, dangling jewelry, and be sure long hair is tied back and cannot become entangled in machinery.
-22 What to do when an emergency occurs Follow the company emergency plans.
-This should be covered during your new employee orientation.
-In the event of • Fire • Bomb threat • Tornado • Hurricane • Know where to go, when to go and what to do. • Be prepared!
-23 Watch where you are going and walk, don't run, from one place to another.
+22 Are you prepared to act in an emergency?
+Weather events, civil unrest, and other unexpected negative events can affect you at work and at home.
+Be prepared and responsible.
+23 Watch where you are going and walk, do not run, from one place to another.
 Look ahead, down, and around, focus on where you are going.
 Avoid slippery areas or obstructions in your path.

-Day Statement Response 24 It is your responsibility to talk to your supervisor about any safety issues.
+24 It is your responsibility to talk to your supervisor about any safety issues.
 When you delay discussing safety issues (i.e., a problem with equipment or a task to be performed) with your supervisor, the result can be a serious injury.
 Bring it up immediately!
 25 Attitude: Safety always applies to you Safety is no more than doing the job the right way every day.
-26 Don't be a prankster!
+26 Do not be a prankster!
 Practical jokes and horseplay can be dangerous anywhere.
-In the work environment especially around machinery.
+In the work environment, especially around machinery.
 27 Order picker safety: Fall Protection Operators must always secure their safety harness and tethers.
 To avoid serious injury, operators should never disconnect their fall protection while operating an order picker.
 Serious injuries and fatalities occur when operators fail to use their fall protection or disconnect their fall protection when working at elevation.
 Only when the unit has been lowered and turned off may an order picker disconnect their fall protection.
 Training specific to using fall protection must be provided before the employee starts the job.
 28 Do not attempt to move a load that is sitting on a broken pallet.
 Poorly maintained and damaged pallets could cause materials to fall off of racks and damage property and cause serious or fatal injuries.
 Make certain that a plan is in place to monitor pallet storage frequently during the day.
 Unsafe conditions should be noted and reported to your supervisor immediately.
-29 Be careful around unsecured compressed gas cylinders.
-Compressed gas cylinders have the potential to become rockets if the valve is broken off accidentally.
+29 Secure compressed gas cylinders to prevent them from falling over, injuring people, and possibly becoming an unguided missile.
+Gas cylinders (helium, oxygen, etc.) are heavy and can easily crush the bones in a foot.
+They also have the potential to become missiles if the valve is broken off accidentally (some have more than 1000 lbs. of stored pressure).
 Remember, there is no such thing as an empty cylinder.
 Always secure cylinders.
-Chains, cables, or brackets should fit snuggly against the top one-third of the cylinder to prevent it from falling.

-Day Statement Response 30 Stop and ask questions when you do not understand your assigned job tasks.
+Chains, cables, or brackets should fit snuggly against the top one-third of the cylinders to prevent them from falling.
+30 Stop and ask questions when you do not understand your assigned job tasks.
 Do not begin a job unless you have been trained and completely understand what is expected of you.
-Don't be afraid to ask questions.
+Do not be afraid to ask questions.
 31 Reporting is important.
 Always report accidents, defective equipment, and unsafe conditions immediately!